Dean, Pratt School of Engineering, Duke University

 Inducted in 2003

-Johnson had previously served since 1999 as dean of Duke University's Pratt School of Engineering.
+Kristina served since 1999 as dean of Duke University at the Pratt School of Engineering.

-Johnson oversaw planning, funding and construction of the 322,000-square-foot Fitzpatrick Center for Interdisciplinary Engineering, Medicine and Applied Sciences.
-The school's research expenditures tripled to $60 million and the endowment grew from $20 million to $200 million.
+Kristina oversaw planning, funding, and construction of the 322,000-square-foot Fitzpatrick Center for Interdisciplinary Engineering, Medicine, and Applied Sciences.
+The school’s research expenditures tripled to $60 million, and the endowment grew from $20 million to $200 million.

 She was on the faculty at the University of Colorado, Boulder from 1985 to 1999, earning a National Science Foundation Young Investigator Award and winning promotion to professor.
 From 1993 to 1997, she directed an NSF Engineering Research Center for Optoelectronic Computing Systems run jointly by Colorado and Colorado State.

 Kristina graduated from Stanford University in 1981 with both a bachelor’s and a master’s degree in electrical engineering.
 She earned her PhD at Stanford in 1984.